-Our Philosophy on Travel
+Our Philosophy on 'Active Slow Travel'

 Our aim is to savor the experience of traveling well, but without excess, to travel in ways that are environmentally respectful and that are in tune with local traditions and customs, and to taste the real Crete, away from the trodden path of conventional tourism.